The Realignment Problem: When Right becomes Wrong in LLMs: Experimental Setup

-Evaluating alignment methods requires datasets with transparent annotation principles.
-Most preference datasets lack this, but PKU-SafeRLHF is a key exception with its documented multi-axis taxonomy.
+We evaluate TRACE on two datasets representing distinct alignment scenarios: a real-world preference dataset with documented annotation principles and a synthetic benchmark with programmatic ground truth.

+\paragraph{PKU-SafeRLHF} This dataset provides multi-dimensional safety annotations across 19 taxonomic categories including physical harm, mental health, illegal activity, and privacy violations.
+The dataset's explicit annotation schema with a documented multi-axis taxonomy enables targeted policy shifts along specific value dimensions.
 We use it as the basis for testing TRACE on complex policy shifts.

-Real-world datasets, however, only approximate policy effects.
+\paragraph{SynthValueBench} Evaluating alignment methods requires datasets with transparent annotation principles.
+Most preference datasets lack this, but PKU-SafeRLHF is a key exception.
+However, real-world datasets only approximate policy effects.
 To directly validate TRACE, we need a controlled benchmark where the impact of a policy shift is programmatically defined at the sample level.
 We therefore construct \textit{SynthValueBench}, a synthetic testbed with known ground truth.